Mike Kennedy - Lead Guitar & Vocals

 After composing and recording his well-reviewed original music for an indie rock solo album "All The Pretty Things" in 2014, Mike set a course to fulfill a life-long dream of studying and playing the style of Jerry Garcia in order to start Bluelight Cheap Hotel and help continue sharing the timeless music of the Grateful Dead with fellow fans in Marin and the Bay Area.

-Mike typically plays a Troy Post Custom Wolf or Tiger Guitar through a Sarno SMS Classic JG pre-amp (Fender Blackface Twin Clone designed specifically for guitarists seeking "Jerry Tone"), a vintage McIntosh MC50 power amp and one or more vintage JBL K-120 speakers, faithfully recreating the signature tones that Garcia created from the mid-70s through late 80s.
+Mike typically plays a custom Phiga Tiger Guitar through a Sarno SMS Classic JG pre-amp, vintage McIntosh power amp and one or more vintage JBL K-120 speakers, faithfully recreating the signature tones that Garcia created from the mid-70s through late 80s.

 Erica Jeski - Vocals

 Acclaimed for her “strong, delicious voice”, Mezzo-Soprano Erica Jeski was born and raised in West Hartford, CT and graduated from Hartt School of Music in 2013 with a Bachelor's in Vocal Performance.
 Despite studying Classical Music/Opera in College, Erica currently sings with various Rock bands both in the Bay Area and throughout the country (Terrapin Flyer, Doobie Decibel System, Stu Allen and Mars Hotel, Cubensis, Scott Guberman and Friends, and Matt Hartle and Friends).